JordanKeiTaylor/jordanstetemp/deploy/README.md

 ### Create a proxy
 First set up a local proxy to `skrull`.
-This allows you to connect to Skrull's inspector using `localhost:21002` and Skrull's Prometheus on `localhost:9002`.
+This allows you to connect to Skrull's inspector using `localhost:21002` and Prometheus on `localhost:9002`.
 This is achieved by creating an SSH tunnel.
 Note that this process does not terminate automatically and the tunnel exists for as long as this process is running.

 ```